Altinn/altinn-studio-docs/content/known-issues/breaking-changes/_index.md

 Introduced with issue: [#1771](https://github.com/Altinn/altinn-studio/issues/1771)

 ### Errors
-When opening opening up an instance instanciated before the code update, the following error message is prompted:
+When opening an archived instance instanciated before the 24.06.2019, the following error message is prompted:
 ![open-archived-service.png](open-archived-service.png)

 ### How to fix